 But Sarah now believes that if only her friend had been able to afford to see the doctor, he would have suspected more than just a pulled muscle and would have ordered life-saving cardiac tests for her.
 She quotes Texas lawyer, writer and also one of Melissa’s friends, Laurie Moore, who had written:

-“She would’ve had a huge medical bill that she couldn’t pay, and would probably have lost her house over it, but she would be alive instead of just taking pain pills and dying in the night. “
+“She would have had a huge medical bill that she couldn’t pay, and would probably have lost her house over it, but she would be alive instead of just taking pain pills and dying in the night. “

 Melissa Mia Hall’s reluctance to see a doctor is tragically common behaviour among Americans who can’t afford health insurance.
 A 2009 Harvard study published in the American Journal of Public Health found more than 44,800 unnecessary deaths annually were associated with lack of insurance.
 One of the Harvard authors concluded:

 “One uninsured person now dies every 12 minutes.”

 By all accounts, Melissa was unable to afford health insurance despite being a prolific and hard-working self-employed writer.
 According to Peter Cannon, her Publishers Weekly editor, she wrote hundreds of book reviews for PW, in all different genres.
 He wrote in Melissa’s eulogy:

 “In recent years, ever reliable and diligent, she was reviewing three books a week for me.
 She was about to ship out her latest novel to her U.K. editor.
 She still had no word from the agent who had her funny mystery, but she was already plotting a sequel just in case.
 And she was excited about a new blog she’d launched, devoted to author interviews.”